Orchid Drawings

 It's in your best interest to keep with simple line drawings and by practicing with easy subjects that interest you.

-However, you can always try drawing the outline of an orchid (at top), it doesn't hurt you to do that and then you can judge the progression of your drawing skills.
+However, you can always try drawing the outline of an orchid (at top), which is what I was copying here.
+It doesn't hurt you to do that and then you can judge the progression of your drawing skills.

 The most important thing is to love and enjoy every drawing moment that you can manage.